oracle-livelabs/oci/apps-cloud-adventure-cio/03-extend/extend.md

     ![table layout](images/image117.png)

-17. The Quick Start features simply common tasks.We can use the Add Data Quick Start feature to show data from our Supplier REST API.
+17. The Quick Start features simply common tasks.
+We can use the Add Data Quick Start feature to show data from our Supplier REST API.

     > (1) Click the **'Quick Start'** table in the Table Properties area. <br>